 Vrida — Project Orientation

 Vrida is a multi-tenant SaaS ERP/POS for US retail plant nurseries (vertical-neutral core), built by CodeCraft Solutions LLC.
 This file orients a session fast.
-For where docs live and current status, see DOCS_INDEX.md.
+For where docs live and current status, see docs/DOCS_INDEX.md.

 How this project works

-• Inventory is module #1 — it is the process prototype; running it confirms the pipeline and the per-module doc templates.
+- Platform is module #1 — it ran through the pipeline first as the process prototype, confirming the pipeline and the per-module doc templates.

 The module pipeline (in docs/process/runbooks/)